soso-song/loqal-discussion-website/README.md

 * Users can edit their answers' content by clicking on the "Edit Answer" button.
 * The user posting this question can select the best answer by clicking on the "Pick as Best Answer" button.
 A best answer will be shown in green and only one best answer is allowed.
 * Clicking on the display name or username shown on the question block or any answer block will redirect to that user's profile page.
-* User can report a question or answer.
+* Users can report a question or answer.

 ### Search (`/search`)
 * Submit a query from any page in the search field provided in the navigation bar.
-* Contents related to this keyword will be displayed on this page in the following three categories:
+* Questions and Answers related to this keyword will be displayed on this page in the following three categories:
    * Question Results: questions with keyword included in the title or content, click on the search result to jump to corresponding question page
    * Answer Results: answers with keyword included in the content
       * :star2: **New Feature:** Clicking on the answer result will redirect to the corresponding question page and jump to the answer location.
    * Tag Results: questions with a tag which keyword is the exact name of the tag, click on the search result to jump to corresponding question page
-* The questions and answers containing that keyword in the title, content, or related tags will be displayed.

-:star2: **New Feature:** Clicking on a Tag from anywhere in regular user accessible webpages would redirect to the search page with tag name as search keyword.
+:star2: **New Feature:** Clicking on a Tag from anywhere (such as the question page) would redirect to the search results page with that tag name as search keyword.

 ### Report (`/report`)
 * Buttons for reporting questions or an answer is provided in the individual question page.